hbp-HiBoP/HiBoP/Tutorial.md

 2. A new window opens, allowing to create a new project
 3. Fill all the required fields
    * In the *Name* field, type "SampleProject"
-   * In the *Location* field, either type the location where you want the project to be saved, or use the folder icon to browse to a folder.
+   * In the *Location* field, either type the location where you want the project to be saved, or use the folder icon to browse to a folder (this operation will then be called "browse to").
 For this tutorial, you can set the location to the same folder as the *Database*
-   * In the *Patients* field, select the *Database* folder.
+   * In the *Patients* field, browse to the *Database* folder.
 This is a link to the folder containing the anatomical data.
-   * In the *Localizers* field, select the *Database* folder.
+   * In the *Localizers* field, browse to the *Database* folder.
 This is a link to the folder containing the functional data.
 4. Click on *OK* to create the project
 ### Adding anatomical data
 The next step is to add *Patients* to the project in order to visualize them.
 A patient contains all the anatomical data, but no functional data.
-The next procedure explains how to add the patient *patientA* to the project, just replace every occurences of "patientA" with "patientB" in order to add the second patient to the project.
+The next procedure explains how to add the patient *patientA* to the project; just replace every occurences of "patientA" with "patientB" in order to add the second patient to the project.
 1. On the top menu, click on *Patient > Patients...*
 2. A new window opens, allowing to add, remove and edit patients of the project
 3. Click on the *+* button on the left side of the window to create a new patient